 (e) If a trainee is absent for a combined period of more than ten (10) percent of the academy, he or she may be required to return to a later class in order to complete all coursework.

 (9) Academy activities - breaks.
 Trainees shall be allowed a ten (10) minute break per hour of instruction if possible.
 A trainee shall not take a break in an area restricted by the department.
 Penalty: verbal warning or written reprimand.

 (10) Academy activities - general conduct.

 (a) A trainee shall be attentive during academy activities.
 Penalty: verbal warning or written reprimand.

-(b) A trainee shall not possess any electronic devices during scheduled training hours unless written permission is granted by the class coordinator.
+(b) A trainee shall not possess any electronic devices during scheduled training hours unless approval is granted by the class coordinator.
 Electronic devices shall include cellular telephones, mp3-type audio players, cameras, and recording devices.
 Penalty: verbal warning or written reprimand.

-(c) A trainee shall not use tobacco products during, or bring food or drink into an academy activity unless so permitted by the training director or commissioner.
+(c) A trainee shall not use tobacco products during, or bring food or drink into an academy activity.
 Penalty: verbal warning or written reprimand.

 (d) A trainee shall not engage in conduct that creates or may create a risk of injury to others during a training session.
 Penalty: probation, suspension, or expulsion.